AdekunleBamz/TimeFi-Protocol/README.md

 ## 📜 Protocol Evolution

-**Diamond Hands Protocol V3** is the evolution of **TimeFi Protocol**, upgraded with enhanced features and a complete rebranding.
+**Diamond Hands Protocol** is the evolution of **TimeFi Protocol**, upgraded with enhanced features and a complete rebranding.
 The protocol has been redesigned to focus on rewarding long-term commitment through a gamified points system.

+**Version History:**
+- **TimeFi V1**: Initial time-locked vault implementation
+- **TimeFi V2**: Non-custodial improvements with direct withdrawals
+- **Diamond Hands V1** (formerly TimeFi V3): Current version with points system and multi-asset support

-### What's New in V3:
+### What's New in Diamond Hands:
 - ✨ **Points System**: Earn points based on lock duration and tier multipliers
 - 🏆 **Tier System**: Bronze, Silver, Gold, and Diamond tiers with increasing rewards
 - 🎯 **Vault Naming**: Personalize your vaults with custom names